-Nurture breakfast group encourages children who are struggling to come into school in the morning to develop the confidence to leave their Appropriate resources are provided to ensure all children have opportunity to develop their independence including physical adaptations eg Children have individual targets and are encouraged to take responsibility for the next SENDCo to advise class teachers and TAs how to support learning through appropriate differentiation of tasks and activities Pre-teach of key vocabulary/principles is used to allow access to new subject matter Children who attend intervention groups complete their own 'evaluation' of the intervention - identifying individual targets at the beginning and assessing their own progress towards these targets regularly Nurture breakfast group encourages children who are struggling to come into school in the morning to develop the confidence to leave their carers/parents and develop their Training is given to staff working 1 to 1 with a child with SEND to ensure they understand the child's individual needs and opportunity is provided for the child to develop their own self-help skills Appropriate resources are provided to ensure all children have opportunity to develop their independence including physical adaptations eg disabled toilet and hoist, electric doors, rails on -- --- -- ---
+Whole school approaches Additional, targeted support and provision for Specialist, individualised support and provision for The universal offer to all children. groups of children individual children All areas of the school are accessible to everyone including those students with SEND.
+All areas are wheelchair accessible Children are taught how to access and make use of relevant working walls and other prompts to support learning Pupils are encouraged to use marking comments to move their learning forward Pupils are provided with a variety of self-help strategies and encouraged to try/use their own strategies Children have individual targets and are encouraged to take responsibility for the next steps in their learning Observations of children with SEND allow the SENDCo to advise class teachers and TAs how to support learning through appropriate differentiation of tasks and activities Pre-teach of key vocabulary/principles is used to allow access to new subject matter Children who attend intervention groups complete their own 'evaluation' of the intervention - identifying individual targets at the beginning and assessing their own progress towards these targets regularly Nurture breakfast group encourages children who are struggling to come into school in the morning to develop the confidence to leave their carers/parents and develop their independence Training is given to staff working 1 to 1 with a child with SEND to ensure they understand the child's individual needs and opportunity is provided for the child to develop their own self-help skills Appropriate resources are provided to ensure all children have opportunity to develop their independence including physical adaptations are